Modern Braid Table Runner Tutorial

 7.5" of binding, cut into three 2.5" x WOF strips

-*at the beginning and end you'll use some shorter strips, so if you have some in your scrap bin that you'd like to use, but that are too short, take them out anyway and see if you can use them at the start or end of the runner.
+*at the beginning and end the strips are cut off shorter, so if you have some strips in your scrap bin that would match but are too short, take them out anyway and see if you can use them at the start or end of the runner.

 Some basic instructions first